 The Great Divide Trail can be beautiful and rewarding, but it can also be remote and challenging.
 Whether you’re just walking a few minutes from a trailhead or backpacking for several days in the Rocky Mountain wilderness, it’s important to know the basics of backcountry travel.

 Getting outdoors and into the wilderness is a healthy thing to do but accidents can happen and it’s important to know how to handle them.
 Safety is your responsibility and should be your top priority.
-Self-sufficiency is required so be prepared.
+Self-sufficiency is required so review the sections below in order to be prepared.

 - Research your trip to be sure you have the skills and experience it will demand of you.